AlexXu777/INDE577_Machine_Learning_2025_Rice_University/README.md

 This GitHub repository includes:

-**1. The models I independently built for SUPERVISED LEARNING and UNSUPERVISED LEARNING,
+**1. The models I independently built for SUPERVISED LEARNING and UNSUPERVISED LEARNING;**

-2. Group package project developed in collaboration with Alice (Yichun) Wang, located in the rice_ml directory.**
+**2. Group package project developed in collaboration with Alice (Yichun) Wang, located in the rice_ml directory.**

 ## **SUPERVISED LEARNING:**
 Supervised learning is a fundamental branch of machine learning in which models are trained on labeled datasets.
 Each training example includes both input features and a corresponding output label.
 The model learns to map inputs to outputs, allowing it to make accurate predictions on new data.